rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

 - Destination Address - 32 bits
 - Options - 32 bits

 Notice that we've left the TCP header intact and we've added the IP Header information.
 Here's a breakdown of each of these pieces.

-- Version - Either 4 or 6 for IPv4 or IPv6.
-In this document we only
+- **Version** - Either 4 or 6 for IPv4 or IPv6.
+In this document we only discuss IPv4.
-discuss IPv4.
-Just know the version can also be 6.
-- Header Length - This is basically identical to the Data Offset we was in Transport Wrapping.
-It is the entire length of the IP Header.
+- **Header Length** - The entire length of the IP Header.
-- Type of Service - This was originally intended to specify a preference for fast transport or higher reliability.
+- **Type of Service** - Originally intended to specify a preference for fast transport or higher reliability.
 It is now almost entirely unused.
-- Total Length - The total length of the packet at this point.
+- **Total Length** - The total length of the packet at this point.
 Header Length tells us where the IP Header ends.
 Total Length tells us where the entire packet ends.
-- Identification Number - This is used for identifying IP fragments.
+- **Identification Number** - Identifies IP fragments.
 Fragments are created when a node can't transmit the entire packet at once, so the packet is split (fragmented) into smaller packets and each is given an Identification Number.
 Otherwise this is set to 0.
-- Flags - Used to enforce or deny fragmentation
+- **Flags** - Used to enforce or deny fragmentation
-- Fragment Offset - If the packet is a fragment, this is the number of bytes that have been handled by previous fragments.
+- **Fragment Offset** - If the packet is a fragment, this is the number of bytes that have been handled by previous fragments.
-- TTL - the number of intermediary routers allowed to handle the packet before failing.
+- **TTL** - The number of intermediary routers allowed to handle the packet before failing.
 This field gets decremented each time a router handles it.
-- Protocol - What Transport Later protocol we are using.
+- **Protocol** - Which transport later protocol we are using.
 In this particular example it's TCP, but it could be UDP as well.
-This is necessary so the receiving node (or any firewalls in between) don't confuse the Transport Layer's header.
+This is necessary so the receiving node (or any firewalls in between) don't confuse the transport layer's header.
-- Header Checksum - Similar to the TCP Checksum, except that this has to be recalculated at each point because the TTL value has changed.
+- **Header Checksum** - Similar to the TCP Checksum, except that this has to be recalculated at each point because the TTL value has changed.
-- Source Address - The IP Address of the original sending node.
+- **Source Address** - The IP Address of the original sending node.
-- Destination Address - The IP Address of the final receiving node.
+- **Destination Address** - The IP Address of the final receiving node.
-- Options - Again, a variable length field that can contain a lot of optional data.
+- **Options** - Again, a variable length field that can contain a lot of optional data.

 #### Data-link wrapping